 - Adjustable Rate Mortgages (ARM): This is a home loan where the interest rate adjusts after a set period of time (typically 3, 5 or 7 years) and could result in a higher rate than you originally started with.
 As the interest rates are starting to increase (as of this post), this could be a very dangerous loan to be in if the term of your ARM is about to expire.

-After we avoided those three money stealing mortgage products, then it came time to discuss whether we’d want to go with a 15-year mortgage or a 30-year mortgage.
+After we avoided that three money stealing mortgage products, then it came time to discuss whether we’d want to go with a 15-year mortgage or a 30-year mortgage.

 5 Reasons We Went With a 15-year Over a 30-year: